davidudo/altschool-backend_engineering_2s/README.md

 ## Month 2

-In this month, I learned about the basics relational and non-relational databases which in this case were MySQL and MongoDB.
+In this month, I learned about the basics relational and non-relational databases which in this case were MySQL and MongoDB, and how to use them in an express application through the use of Object Relational Models and Object Document Models.
 I also learned how to set them up.
 The folders under this month are:

 - [week1&2](./month2/week1&2)
 - [week3](./month2/week3)